YNDmitry/parkable-calculator/README.md

 All the logic is in a component named **AppTabsTab1.vue**

+**In order to publish the changes, enter the command npm run deploy**

 ## Value name = key in the code

 ### Calculator inputs